tamasgal/django-tornado/README.md

 Requirements
 ------------

-You'll obviously need the django and tornado Python-modules to run this demo ;-) You can install them quickliy using `pip` and the provided `requirements.txt`.
+You'll obviously need the django and tornado Python-modules to run this demo ;-) You can install them quickly using `pip` and the provided `requirements.txt`.
 I recommend creating a virtual environment for every project you're working on.

 `pip install -r requirements.txt`